Are Slot Machines Honest?

 Burbank interviewed Ellen Whittemore, the former deputy attorney general for gaming in 1988 and 1989 who was responsible for writing Nevada’s Regulation 14 which pertains to the "near-miss" situation.
 She said that a “near-miss" above or below the payline was legal and that actually it was better for the players because it meant that players could more easily win jackpots.

 What Whittemore was referring to here was the "virtual reel “technology used in today’s slot machines.
-At one time slot machine jackpots were limited by the number of stops on each reel but that isn't the case anymore.
+At a time, slot machine jackpots were limited by the number of stops on each reel but that isn't the case anymore.

 Pretty confusing, isn’t it?
 Well, the important thing to remember here is that although a "near-miss" is acceptable above or below the payline, it can’t be programmed into the machine.
 It is only allowed when it’s the result of a random number generation process that just happens to put those particular results on the reel.
 If a "near-miss" is purposely programmed to appear either above, below, or directly on the payline, then that would be illegal in any regulated gaming jurisdiction.